-Up on this blog today, we have a delicious side dish recipe made with eggplant.
+Up on this blog today, we have a delicious Indian side dish recipe made with eggplant or aubergine.
 This Indian style fire roasted Eggplant mash is quite popular in restaurants and dhaba’s.
 But you know what, this recipe is so easy, that you can make them at home in a jiffy!

 Okay, let me confess Even if you hate Eggplant you will love this Baingan Bharta.
 This recipe for Panjabi Eggplant Mash will never fail you – be it an evening dinner with family or pot luck parties or family meal.